 - Short-Term Financing

-If you need quick funding with a low credit score, short-term loans can be your savior.
+If you need quick business funding with a low credit score, short-term loans can be your savior.
 In order to qualify, you need to be in business for several months and have a revenue of $4,000 each month, even with a low credit score.
 There is no detailed paperwork involved and the process is simply making it a perfect small business loan solution for Native American businesses, especially if you’ve been rejected by the banks previously.

 - Business Credit Cards